Why a new Learning Management System (LMS)?

 - View Word and PDF submissions directly in the grading interface

 - Create a rubric for added grading speed

 - Let students grade peers using rubrics

 - Bulk upload and download through drag and drop, selection or zip

 - See assignments and other items that need your attention on the Dashboard

 - Receive notifications via email, text, or in your calendar

 Can you provide a Canvas overview for us at our department/faculty meeting?

-How long with Sakai be supported
+How long with Sakai be supported and available?

 How do I enter final grades in Canvas?